SystemCo/pizza_delivery_simulator/readme.md

 * Add text to screen when collision detected with entities
 * Add text to screen when pizza is delivered
 * Fix animated text in animation page
 * Fix pause menu positions

+* Create an array of delivery locations
+   * please create a 2d array to store the x and y delivery locations
+   * each location should represent a potential delivery spot
+   * This array will be used to create timer bars and to randomize delivery locations
+   * assigned on 04/23/2025
+   * assigned by: lesslie

 ### Francisco